affinda/affinda-python/docs/sync_operations.md

 def get_resume_search_config(**kwargs)
 ```

-Get the config for the logged in user's embedable search tool.
+Get the config for the logged in user's embeddable resume search tool.

-Return configurations such as which fields can be displayed in the logged in user's embedable
+Return configurations such as which fields can be displayed in the logged in user's embeddable
-search tool, what are their weights, what is the maximum number of results that can be
+resume search tool, what are their weights, what is the maximum number of results that can be
 returned, etc.

+**Arguments**:

-:keyword callable cls: A custom type or function that will be passed the direct response
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**: